AHemenwayKC/Fundraising_WebApp/README.md

 - Back end:
    - Linking fundraisers to specific users (KH)
    - Creating donation features from one user to another (RB)

+Kyle's To Do:
+- Remove "Create New", "Edit", and "Delete" from public fundraisers list
+- Assign newly created fundraisers to specific user accounts
+- Add "My Fundraisers" section to user managment